James French (racing driver): Club racing

 French made his debut in the C Sports Racer class at Road America in May 2008.
 He also raced against his father Brian in the Central Division SCCA championship.
 The father-son duo also raced at the June Sprints with Brian winning the class, and James finishing in second place.
-The following season James won the championship in a Swift 014.a with added bodywork.
+The following season, James won the championship in a Swift 014.a with added bodywork.
 The younger French won also the June Sprints and placed third at the prestigious SCCA National Championship Runoffs.

-In 2010 French ran a partial Central Division SCCA club championship in both the CSR and Formula Atlantic classes.
+In 2010, French ran a partial Central Division SCCA club championship in both the CSR and Formula Atlantic classes.
 He also competed in the SVRA at Road America in a Ralt RT41.
-The following season French won again the Cen-Div CSR championship.
+The following season, French won again the Cen-Div CSR championship.
 His strong result in the divisional championship earned him a third place in the SCCA Majors Tour.
-The fast Wisconsin driver also finished third at the June Sprints.
+He also finished third at the June Sprints.